ali-esystematic/D4rk-permissions/docs/advanced-usage/cache.md

 ### Cache Key

-The default cache key is `spatie.permission.cache`.
+The default cache key is `d4rk.permission.cache`.
 We recommend not changing the cache "key" name.
 Usually changing it is a bad idea.
 More likely setting the cache `prefix` is better, as mentioned below.